 I'm Alexandra, an Assistant Professor of Philosophy, Teaching Stream at the University of Toronto.
-I am also Director of Educational Programming at Being and Becoming: A Community for the Curious, a Toronto-based public philosophy non-profit.
+I am also Director of Educational Programming for Being and Becoming: A Community for the Curious, a Toronto-based public philosophy non-profit.
 I completed my PhD in Philosophy at the University of Toronto in 2024.
-I completed my MA at Brandeis University and my BA at The College of Wooster.Â
+I completed my MA at Brandeis University and my BA at The College of Wooster.

 Beyond love, I have additional interests in ethics, aesthetics, and existentialism, along with a growing interest in the intersection of AI ethics and the philosophy of disability.
+I'm passionate about public philosophy and love to give public talks about philosophy and love.

 You can reach me at a.gustafson@mail.utoronto.ca or alexandra@beingnbecoming.org.